Caroline Healey Dall: Work for women's rights

 Although she continued to write through the early years of her marriage and child-rearing, after her husband moved to Calcutta, India to perform missionary work, Dall became an active participant in the Boston Women's Rights movement.
-She was soon an active lecturer and writer on the topic, and organized the New England Women's Rights Convention, along with suffragist Paulina Davis.
-Also with Davis, she founded Una, a journal devoted to woman's rights, and the pioneer publication of its kind.
+She was soon an active lecturer and writer on the topic, and organized the New England Women's Rights Convention, along with suffragist Paulina Wright Davis.
+Also with Davis, she founded The Una, a journal devoted to woman's rights, and the pioneer publication of its kind.

 After deciding that she did not like working with groups, Dall turned to writing as her principal means of addressing women's equality. her most prominent works from this time included Historical Pictures Retouched: a Volume of Miscellanies (1861), which highlighted previously ignored women in history, and a collection of lectures entitled The College, the Market, and the Court; or Woman's Relation to Education, Labor, and Law (1867) in which she argued that the modern woman was no longer content to be in the domestic sphere and should be allowed to participate in public life.
 The New York Evening Post called this collection "the most eloquent and forcible statement of the Woman's Question which has been made."
 Dall was a founder of the Social Science Association (1865).

 Dall was seen as too conservative by Parker Pillsbury who dismissed her 1860 effort to form a new women's rights faction in Boston with discussion "limited to the subjects of Education, Vocation and Civil Position" rather than more challenging topics such as divorce.
 Pillsbury said the meeting was "parlor theatricals" and "harmless".
 Susan B. Anthony wrote, "Cautious, careful people, always casting about to preserve their reputation and social standing, never can bring about a reform."

 Later life

 In the late 1860s, Dall retired from the Women's Rights movement and turned her writing attention to such diverse topics as Egypt (Egypt's Place in History 1868) and the Civil War (Patty Gray's Journey, three volumes for children, 1869–70).
 During this time, she also moved to Washington, D.C., where she became a friend of the current first lady Frances Cleveland.

 Much of her later work was about the American Renaissance to which she was witness as a young woman.
 Works from this period include Margaret and Her Friends: Ten Conversations with Margaret Fuller (1895) and Transcendentalism in New England: a Lecture (1897), given to the Society of Philosophical Inquiry at the age of 73.
-During this time, she also gave the occasional sermon in the Unitarian Church, one of the earliest women to do so.
+During this time, she also gave the occasional sermon in the Unitarian church, one of the earliest women to do so.
 In the last years of her life, she suffered greatly from arthritis, though she remained active until her death at the age of 90 on December 17, 1912.